hiridavid/trial-and-error/README.md

 > git merge `branchname`

 merge branchname into this branch (only used locally, remotely you make pull requests instead)
+you should be ON `main` and git merge `sidebranch`

 > git branch -d `branchname`